 • Automatic draining: Other systems have components that will automatically drain the water once the main valve is shut off and the water pressure drops.
 You can usually activate the system by running one of the sprinkler heads with the water supply off.
 However, there will still be some water trapped within the valves themselves.
 Locate each valve’s solenoid, which is a plastic cap with wires coming out of the top, and loosen it.
 This will allow air to flow into the system and water to flow out.

 • Blow-out draining: Some sprinkler systems allow you to hook an air compressor up to the pipes to force the remaining water out of the sprinkler heads.
 However, this method is destructive and even dangerous when tried on a sprinkler system that isn’t built for it.
-Some air compressors might create the 50 PSI (pounds per square inch) of pressure needed to clear out PVC piping.
-However, at-home machines can’t usually generate the 10 CFM (cubic feet per minute) of volume needed to blow out the water quickly and completely.
+While home air compressors might create the PSI (pounds per square inch) of pressure needed to clear out the piping, they can’t usually generate the CFM (cubic feet per minute) of volume needed to blow out the water quickly and completely.
 For this reason, we don’t recommend attempting the blow-out draining method on your own.
-Even if this method doesn’t damage your system, you may still leave water in it, and a little water left in a sprinkler system over the winter can cause problems.
+Even if this method doesn’t damage your system, you may still leave water behind, and a little water left in a sprinkler system over the winter can cause problems.
 Consider hiring a professional if you choose blow-out draining.
+However, if you feel confident using an air compressor, find or rent one with a rating of 80–100 CFM and follow the steps below.

 Finally, make sure that all the above-ground parts of the sprinkler system are properly insulated from the cold weather.
 You can wrap the main shut-off valve and any exposed pipes or backflow preventers in foam covers or insulation tape.
 On the backflow preventers, make sure not to block any air vents or drain outlets.